World Leaders Condemn Russian Concert Hall Attack - UrduPoint

 World Leaders Condemn Russian Concert Hall Attack

-Paris, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) World leaders denounced a deadly attack by gunmen on a Moscow concert hall on Friday that killed more than 60 people and wounded over 100.
+Paris, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2024) World leaders denounced a deadly attack by gunmen on a Moscow concert hall that killed more than 130 people and wounded dozens more.

-Attackers dressed in camouflage uniforms entered the Crocus City venue ahead of the start of a rock concert, opened fire and threw a grenade or incendiary bomb, according to a journalist for the RIA Novosti news agency at the scene.
+Four gunmen stormed the Crocus City venue before the start of a rock concert on Friday, opened fire on the audience and set fire to the building, in an assault claimed by the Islamic State group.

 - Russia -

-The UN Security Council also offered its condolences and urged all states "to cooperate actively" with the Russian government and other authorities to hold perpetrators and backers of "these reprehensible acts of terrorism accountable and bring them to justice".
+The UN Security Council also offered condolences and urged all states "to cooperate actively" to hold perpetrators and backers of "these reprehensible acts of terrorism accountable".

-"The members of the Security Council condemned in the strongest terms the heinous and cowardly terrorist attack," their statement said.

-The White House sent its condolences to the victims of the "terrible" shooting, saying it was trying to get more information.

-"Our thoughts are with the victims of this terrible shooting attack," National Security Council spokesman John Kirby told reporters.
-"The images are just horrible and just hard to watch."
+The United States stands "in solidarity with the people of Russia in grieving the loss of life from this horrific event," Blinken said in a statement.

+The White House called Islamic State "a common terrorist enemy that must be defeated everywhere".

-The White House also said that the United States warned Russian authorities earlier in March about a "planned terrorist attack" possibly targeting "large gatherings" in Moscow.
+Washington warned Moscow this month about a "planned terrorist attack" possibly targeting "large gatherings" in the capital, the White House said.

 - China -

-President Xi Jinping "strongly condemned" the attack and sent his condolences to Putin, state media reported.
+President Xi Jinping "strongly condemned" the attack and sent condolences to Putin, state media reported.

 "The EU condemns any attacks against civilians.
-Our thoughts are with all those Russian citizens affected," said an EU spokesman.
+Our thoughts are with all those Russian citizens affected," said a spokesman.

 - France -